Written by 6:41 pm How To Guides

 DAC Integration: Digital Precision

 Many modern headphone amplifiers include a built-in digital-to-analog converter (DAC), allowing you to bypass the DAC in your audio source and enjoy high-resolution audio playback directly from your computer or mobile device.
-Look for amplifiers with support for popular audio formats like FLAC, ALAC, and DSD.

 Multiple Inputs: Versatile Connectivity